Swarzkopf314/string_joiner/README.md

 Also take a peek at tests.

+Note, that StringJoiner does not override String#concat nor String#+.
+You can monkey patch this if you wish (just delegating these two to <<)

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.